Historical Accounts of Ninja Weapon Inventories: The Shinobi Arsenal

 The Shinobi-gatana: A Specialized Sword

-The ninja’s sword, often called the ninja-to or shinobi-gatana, was distinct from the samurai’s katana.
-Historical weapons recovered from Koga and Iga regions show a blade typically 50–60 cm long (shorter than a katana) with a straight or slightly curved edge, a square tsuba (guard), and a longer, thicker scabbard.
-The scabbard doubled as a storage tube—it could hold a spare blade, poison vials, or even serve as a breathing tube when the ninja submerged in water with bamboo reed.
-The hilt often hid a compartment for small tools or messages.
-While it was a capable slashing weapon, the design prioritized concealment and utility over battlefield dueling.
-For detailed photos of a preserved ninja-to from the Edo period, see the Nagata Ryu Shuriken Kenpo Dojo collection.
+The ninja's sword, often called the ninja-to or shinobi-gatana, was distinct from the samurai's katana.
+Historical weapons recovered from Koga and Iga regions show a blade typically 50 to 60 centimeters long—shorter than a katana—with a straight or slightly curved edge, a square tsuba (guard), and a longer, thicker scabbard.
+The scabbard doubled as a storage tube; it could hold a spare blade, poison vials, or even serve as a breathing tube when the ninja submerged in water with a bamboo reed.
+The hilt often contained a hidden compartment for small tools or written messages.
+While the shinobi-gatana was a capable slashing weapon, its design prioritized concealment and utility over battlefield dueling.
+For detailed photographs of a preserved ninja-to from the Edo period, see the Nagata Ryu Shuriken Kenpo Dojo collection, which houses authenticated examples with provenance from the Koga region.

 Kama and Kusarigama

-The kama (sickle) was a farmer’s tool adapted for war.
-A ninja might use it offensively by reaping at an opponent’s legs or neck, or defensively to hook and control an enemy’s sword.
+The kama (sickle) was a farmer's tool adapted for war.
+A ninja could use it offensively by reaping at an opponent's legs or neck, or defensively to hook and control an enemy's sword blade.
 An advanced variant, the kusarigama, added a length of chain with a weight at the end.
-According to the Bansenshukai, the chain could entangle a blade or a limb, allowing the sickle to administer the killing blow.
-The versatility of the kusarigama made it a favored weapon for ambush scenarios where the ninja could remain hidden until the chain was deployed.
+According to the Bansenshukai, the chain could entangle a blade or limb, allowing the sickle to administer the killing blow.
+The versatility of the kusarigama made it a favored ambush weapon—the ninja could remain hidden until the chain was deployed, then strike from an unexpected angle.
+The kama also served as an improvised climbing tool, its curved blade hooking onto roof edges or window ledges.

 Climbing and Infiltration Tools